osintmatter/shortemall/README.md

 ## Acknowledgements

 The URL verification method implemented in *Short 'Em All!* uses https://seintpl.github.io/osint/short-links-verification-cheatsheet as its dynamic source generation.

+## Disclaimer

+*Short'em All!* avoids generating unwanted direct traffic to "Short Urls Providers" by using only a preview mode for each individual URL generated.
+In any case, limited and conscious use of scans is recommended.
+The tool is intended for educational and research purposes.

 ## Contact Info

 for any question or further information write to me at: osintmatter@protonmail.com